iReepr/Short-Video-Recommender-System/README.md

 ## Future Work

 * **Explore hybrid models further**: Test other hybrid techniques (e.g., weighted ensemble models) to better combine collaborative and content-based features.
 * **Weighted tag encoding**: Instead of using uniform multi-hot encoding for video tags, experiment with weighted tag vectors using watch ratio mean (see [tag_by_watch_ratio.png](images/tag_by_watch_ratio.png)) to better capture the importance of each tag in the recommendation process.
-This could help the model differentiate between dominant and less relevant tags for each video.
+This could help the model differentiate between dominant and less relevant tags for each video. # TODO

 ---